davidbragg/thelimeproject/README.md

 _All work_ on this project will take place during Twitch live stream over the course of three months from January 1st to March 31st, 2020.

-## Monday, January 06, 2020
+## Monday, February 24, 2020

-Working on the 'small town house story'.
+Putting the previous concept to bed (for now).
+Working up a new concept from scratch as I continue to explore what works best for me.

 ## Tools